 After running the Ubuntu guest machine, you can complete the installation steps as if you were installing on a physical computer.

 Press Enter on the Ubuntu option to run the system on the GNU GRUB version 2.04 screen.

 When the installation wizard opens, click the Install Ubuntu button to start the installation.
 If you only want to open and test the system once, you can click Try Ubuntu.

 Select your preferred keyboard layout and click Continue.

-Wait while the Linux system is installed on the VMware virtual machine.
-The system will reboot after Setup copies the files.
-At this stage, when you see the “Please remove the installation medium, then press Enter” warning on the screen to enable the system to turn on, continue by pressing the Enter key.
+When you see the “Please remove the installation medium, then press Enter” warning on the screen to enable the system to boot, continue by pressing the Enter key.